The second Gareth Knight Conference

 Black Diamonds – The story of a GK Group ritual on the impact of British coal mining

 J R Petrie

 Julie is a longstanding member of the Gareth Knight group.
-She spent her professional career as a Consultant Clinical Psychologist and Psychoanalytic Psychotherapist, with many years NHS experience as a senior clinician.
-She became increasingly aware of the link between psyche and cosmos, which brought her to the Mysteries.
-She is a member of the Gareth Knight Group.
-She is also an academic student of myth and the sacred having recently completed a Masters degree in Myth, Cosmology, and the Sacred.
+She spent her professional career as a Consultant Clinical Psychologist and Psychoanalytic Psychotherapist, with many years NHS experience.
+She is also an academic student of myth and the sacred having completed a Masters degree in Myth, Cosmology, and the Sacred.
 Her main magical interests are the mythology of J.R.R.
 Tolkien, the relationship between psyche and cosmos, and the divine feminine.
 She is a miner’s daughter.

 Julie’s talk focuses around an example of a GK Group ritual on the topic of coal mining and draws upon Julie’s ancestral contacts.
 The purpose of the rite is healing, of people, of animals, and of the land.

 The Magical Landscape